Nasr-SFB1315/MouseCare/README.md

 ### Adding MouseCare

-Make sure you have downloaded [MouseCare](https://github.com/Nasr-SFB1315/MouseCare/tree/main/MouseCare) from the resository.
+Make sure you have downloaded [MouseCare](https://github.com/Nasr-SFB1315/MouseCare/tree/main/MouseCare) from the repository.

 <img align="right" src="https://github.com/Nasr-SFB1315/images/blob/main/dlclivecamera.png?raw=true" />
 <p align="left">
-To add MouseCare you need go to <strong>Processor Dir</strong> and navigate to the <strong>folder</strong> where you have downloaded MouseCare.
+To add MouseCare you need to go to <strong>Processor Dir</strong> and navigate to the <strong>folder</strong> where you have downloaded MouseCare.
-From the drop down menu <strong>Processor</strong> and select <strong>MouseCare</strong>.
-Then press <strong>Edit Proc Settings</strong> to make sure that everthing is in order.
-Finish it by <strong>Set Proc</strong>
+From the drop-down menu <strong>Processor</strong> and select <strong>MouseCare</strong>.
+Then press <strong>Edit Proc Settings</strong> to access the settings menu.
+Here, you can adjust the weights for each facial feature.
+Once you have made the desired changes, you can finish it by <strong>Set Proc</strong>
 </p>
 <kbd>
 <strong>Addition information:</strong>
-Please keep in mind once you have added MouseCare to dlclive it will be part of the loading process of dlvlive.
-This means if you make faulty changes to MouseCare, it will not only crash MouseCare but dlclive as well.
+Please make sure that you have MouseCare as well as the init file in the same folder.
 </kbd>
 </p>